 - output latency.
-The interval between when an application writes a frame of PCM-coded data and when the corresponding sound can be heard by an external listener or observed by a transducer. - cold output latency.
+The interval between when an application writes a frame of PCM-coded data and when the corresponding sound is presented to environment at an on-device transducer or signal leaves the device via a port and can be observed externally. - cold output latency.
 The output latency for the first frame, when the audio output system has been idle and powered down prior to the request. - continuous output latency.
 The output latency for subsequent frames, after the device is playing audio. - input latency.
-The interval between when an external sound is presented to the device and when an application reads the corresponding frame of PCM-coded data. - cold input latency.
+The interval between when a sound is presented by environment to device at an on-device transducer or signal enters the device via a port and when an application reads the corresponding frame of PCM-coded data. - lost input .
+The initial portion of an input signal that is unusable or unavailable. - cold input latency.
 The sum of lost input time and the input latency for the first frame, when the audio input system has been idle and powered down prior to the request. - continuous input latency.
-The input latency for subsequent frames, while the device is capturing audio. - cold output jitter.
-The variance among separate measurements of cold output latency values - cold input jitter.
-The variance among separate measurements of cold input latency values - continuous round-trip latency.
+The input latency for subsequent frames, while the device is capturing audio. - cold output jitter .
+The variability among separate measurements of cold output latency values. - cold input jitter.
+The variability among separate measurements of cold input latency values. - continuous round-trip latency.
 The sum of continuous input latency plus continuous output latency plus one buffer period.
-The buffer period term allows processing time for the app and for the app to mitigate phase difference between input and output streams. - OpenSL ES PCM buffer queue API.
-The set of PCM-related OpenSL ES APIs within Android NDK; see NDK_root/docs/opensles/index.html.
+The buffer period allows time for the app to process the signal and time for the app to mitigate phase difference between input and output streams. - OpenSL ES PCM buffer queue API .
+The set of PCM-related OpenSL ES APIs within Android NDK .